 A high profile attack[6] in May last year on Iran's Shahid Rajaee port facility at Bandar Abbas illustrated the domino effect of disruption cyberattacks on port computer systems can have.
 This attack, considered relatively minor, nonetheless created long lines of vehicles outside the port, and led to numerous vessels being stuck in the harbor for hours.

-The motivations of cyberattackers in choosing ports are diverse.
+The motive of attackers in cyber security in choosing ports are diverse.
 From pure financial motives to international espionage, and including straightforward criminal activity – ports are a focal point for both domestic and national threat actors seeking:

 The problem of port cyber vulnerability is compounded by the state of networks and training.
 Port and maritime employees often lack the skillset to deal with common cyberthreats, leaving them open to social engineering attacks like phishing emails.
 Moreover, the legacy OT networks that control the operations of many of the world’s ports are frequently not updated and thus unprepared to meet a concerted cyber onslaught by a well-funded attacker.
 Through exploiting exposed services like websites, email logins or VPN gateways, attackers can easily gain remote access.